amp89/local-screenshot-parser/README.md

 # local-screenshot-parser
-Simple Django / Vue app to parse text from screenshots locally
+Simple Django / Ugly Vue app to parse text from screenshots locally

 Easily parse and search through text from screenshots.